Leaf Icon LIFE

 Cost-Effectiveness

-A surprising (and happy!) feature of Re-Lyte Boost was the affordability.
+A surprising (and happy!) feature of Re-Lyte Energy was the affordability.
 Living in Texas, I’m partial to iced coffee, and cold beverages in general.
 It can get expensive to hit the coffee shop multiple times a week!
 When priced out, my cup-by-cup breakdown looks like this:

 • Iced coffee from my neighborhood shop: $4